jelastic-jps/java-memory-agent/README.md

 To implement the required configurations, the following changes are applied by this add-on upon installation:
 * _**[supervisor.sh](https://github.com/jelastic-jps/java-memory-agent/blob/master/scripts/supervisor.sh)**_ - intercepts _java_ command on a shell level to analyze and substitute default start options with optimized ones
 * _**[memoryConfig.sh](https://github.com/jelastic-jps/java-memory-agent/blob/master/scripts/memoryConfig.sh)**_ - adjusts the most essential Java parameters, like: _-Xmx_, _-Xms_, _-Xmn_, _-Xmaxf_, _-Xminf_, _-XX:MaxPermSize_ and GC type; herewith, parameters defined via environment variables won’t be changed
-* _**[javaagent](https://github.com/jelastic-jps/java-memory-agent/tree/master/lib)**_ - integrates the [Garbage Collector](https://docs.jelastic.com/garbage-collector-overview) service and performs periodical full GC calls to avoid processes’ memory leak (i.e. prevents OOM issues’ occurrence and vain use of container resources)
+* _**[javaagent](https://github.com/jelastic-jps/java-memory-agent/tree/master/lib)**_ - performs periodical Full GC calls to reduce the memory usage and release unused RAM back to OS.
+To disable this functionality please define environment variable _VERT_SCALING=false_.

 In addition, the Java Memory Agent by Jelastic considers all the specific issues of [Java hosting within containers](http://blog.jelastic.com/2017/04/13/java-ram-usage-in-containers-top-5-tips-not-to-lose-your-memory/) (e.g. incorrect memory limits determination, native non-heap memory usage, RAM adjustment on a fly, etc.).
 This allows to improve stability and reliability of your application in general.